kkostenkov/til/books/GreatBossDeadBoss_Immelman.md

 | TS+ IS- | Don't look for scapegoats.
 Reaffirm individual's importance.
 Establish better working relationships.
 Negate new sub-tribes. |

 ### The tribal dimension has to be TV-TS+
+- If I have a TV- TS+ company, I will experience the behavior and motivation of the scientific teams at the particle accelerators (CERN example).
+There has to be the one unachieved goal, the one tantalizing issue that is still missing from complete TV+.
 - If I have a state of TV+TS+, my company will find itself in the same position as NASA after the moon landing.
-- If I have a TV- TS+ company, I will experience the behavior and motivation of the scientific teams at the particle accelerators.
-There has to be the one unachieved goal, the one tantalizing issue that is still missing from complete TV+.
+- From the individual’s perspective, it has to be IS+IV+.
+In such a state, people will be less concerned about their personal issues than organizational issues.

 ## Tribal communication contexts
 (tribe-to-tribe, tribe-to-individual, individual-to-tribe, and individual-to-individual ) * (ally, enemy)